dvargas92495/generate-roam-site/README.md

 Note, that while you'll usually want to have these attributes nested within the ignore block, it's not a strict requirement.

+### Custom Components
+There are many Roam UI elements that render using `{{}}`.
+This package includes its own custom UI components on top of the Roam native ones.
+(Note: not _all_ Roam native components are supported yet.)

+#### Daily Log
+On any page, create a `{{static-site:daily log}}` button.
+The button will be replaced with the blocks where the page is referenced in daily notes.
+This is an example output:

+- Daily Log:
+  - March 29th, 2021
+    - Just child blocks
+  - March 26th, 2021 Inline
+    - And a child block

+If there's a block on a daily note page referencing the original page that you would like to be excluded, simply add a `#[[roam/js/static-site/ignore]]` tag to the block.

 ### Optional Arguments

 - `logger` - an object specifying which loggers to use for `info` and `error`.
 Defaulted to `console`